Joseph H. Himes

-Joseph Hendrix Himes (August 15, 1885 - September 9, 1960) was an American politician and one-term U.S. Representative from Ohio from 1921 to 1923.
+Joseph Hendrix Himes (August 15, 1885 - September 9, 1960) was an American politician and one-term U.S. representative from Ohio from 1921 to 1923.

 Life and career

 Born in New Oxford, Pennsylvania, Himes attended the public schools, Gettysburg College, and Pennsylvania State College.
 He was employed in the steel industry and later engaged as banker.

+Congress

 Himes was elected as a Republican to the Sixty-seventh Congress (March 4, 1921 - March 3, 1923).
 He was an unsuccessful candidate in 1922 for reelection to the Sixty-eighth Congress.

+Later life

 He then moved to Frederick, MD in 1925 and took possession of the mansion known as Prospect Hall (Frederick, Maryland) where he lived with his family until 1958, entertaining and hosting dignitaries and US Presidents like Franklin Delano Roosevelt en route to Shangri-La, later dubbed Camp David.

 Himes was the founder, president, and chairman of the board of directors of Group Hospitalization, Inc., Washington, D.C.
 He engaged in various business interests in Washington, New York City, and elsewhere.